The application of data science is practically unbound.

-Hence, data protection is a serious concern, no matter what way one looks at it.
+Hence, data protection is a serious concern, no matter how one looks at it.

-However, effectively using the data sets available and the insights developed from the same, businesses can create highly robust security measures.
-For example, for data security and software authenticity, you can take benefit of the possibilities of code signing certificates.
+However, businesses can effectively use the data sets available and the insights developed from the same to create highly robust security measures.
+For example, you can benefit from the possibility of code-signing certificates for data security and software authenticity.

-Data analytics has historical proof to support decisions of business—regarding data security, consumer behavior, or market sentiment.
+Data analytics has historical proof to support business decisions—regarding data security, consumer behavior, or market sentiment.

-For more than a decade, the cybersecurity sector has always been searching in the dark for something they had no idea.
+For over a decade, the cybersecurity sector has always searched in the dark for something they had no idea about.

-Varonis stated in its 2019 Data Risk Report that more than 53.00% of companies found all of its employees having access to highly sensitive data.
+Varonis stated in its 2019 Data Risk Report that more than 53.00% of companies found all their employees have access to sensitive data.